ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - Look at Live Logs (or Past Logs if you didn't have a tab open when you clicked SAVE)
 - You should see all of the Child Devices created for your Logitech Harmony Hub
 - You can now add these devices to the Hubitat Dashboard, use them in Rules, etc...
-- After the initial connection to the HArmony Hub is verified, Select a "Default Activity" that you can use via the Parent's Switch Capability and click SAVE.
+- After the initial connection to the Harmony Hub is verified, Select a "Default Activity" that you can use via the Parent's Switch Capability and click SAVE.
 - Clicking "Refresh" in the parent device will simply cause a synchronization between your Harmony Hub and your Hubitat Hub's Chile Activity Switches.
 This should not be necessary very often as this driver supports INSTANT STATUS UPDATES! :)
+- Clicking "Refresh" will also cause any new Harmony Activities to be automatically created as new Child Devices.
+- If you remove any Harmony Activities, please manually remove the corresponding Child Activities on your Hubitat hub as well.

 **Very basic VolumeUP, VolumeDown, and Mute Support**
 - If the current Activity supports volume control, then you can use the Parent's volumeUp, volumeDown, and mute commands